gediz/mpv-wiki/User-Scripts.md

 # User Scripts

 Here is a list of scripts that users of mpv have published, adding functionality that is not part of the core mpv player.
-All of these scripts are **unofficial 3rd party scripts**.
+Most of these scripts are **unofficial 3rd party scripts**.
 Anyone can add their own script by editing this wiki.

 ## Lua Scripts